-Defined contribution plan
+(a) Defined contribution plan

 The Co-operative provides a defined contribution plan, with costs charged to comprehensive income for services rendered by employees during the year.
 With this plan, the Co-operative and the majority of its employees make contributions to one multi-employer defined contribution plan.
-The Co-operative's total contribution expense for these plans in 2017 is \$10 (2016 - \$9).
+The Co-operative's total contribution expense for these plans in 2018 was \$11 (2017 - \$10).

-Defined benefit plan
+(b) Defined benefit plan